 “When we do Math 55, we do it together,” he says.
 “When we have wild drunken parties, when we paint the town, when we piss on John Harvard’s foot, we do it together.
 Even if we’re calculating the trajectory of the piss at the same time, we’re doing it together.”

 Both Harbater and Pierrehumbert confirm they experienced the same Greek life 30 years ago.

 “It is definitely a cult,” Pierrehumbert says.
 “I view it as more of an ordeal than a course.
 People who have been through it don’t really forget it….It’s like changing fraternity rings.
 It identifies you.”
-GAME ON

 It’s 10:58 a.m., and back in Science Center 109, the 11 survivors are still excitedly discussing Cauchy sequences.
 With each new concept, they are delighted.
 They’re in their fraternity house and they know it.

 Suddenly, Gaitsgory scribbles an impossible problem on the board.
 “In the remaining two minutes, I want to cover this,” he announces, daring the boys to enter a mathematical duel.
 They are unsurprised by this last-minute challenge.
 Game on.

 But outside, the clock strikes the hour.
 As students pour from nearby classrooms, they pause to peer, wide-eyed, into the windows of room 109.
 They take advantage of this rare chance to snatch a glimpse of the notorious Math 55.
 Fascinated, their eyes explore the encoded chalkboard, entrancing them with its odd arrangement of foreign symbols, formulas, and proofs.